layer-zero-unlv/sql-injection-lab/README.md

 - Always practice ethical hacking and responsible disclosure
 - In real applications, always use parameterized queries and input validation

+## 📄 License & Liability

+This project is licensed under the MIT License.
+See [LICENSE](LICENSE) for details.

+**Liability Disclaimer:** Layer Zero UNLV and its members are not liable for any misuse of this educational tool.
+Users are solely responsible for ensuring their activities comply with applicable laws and regulations.
+This software is provided "as is" without warranty of any kind.

 ---

 **Created by Layer Zero**